UPDATED: AUGUST 07, 2023 | 1 MIN READ

 How Much a Speeding Ticket Raises Your Insurance Rates

 A speeding ticket always raises your auto insurance premiums.
 How much it goes up depends on your driving history and where you live.

 A speeding ticket raises rates by 21.2%, or $357 yearly, for a full coverage insurance policy.

 Most states raise your insurance rates on average by at least $187 for full coverage if you get a speeding ticket.
 Some rates are higher, and other states are lower.
-The state with the largest increase is Connecticut, where one ticket added $1,310 to annual rates.
+Connecticut has the largest increase, where one ticket added $1,310 to annual rates.
 In six states, that increase is more than $800.